ginnto/html-form-data-to-google-sheets-2024/README.md

 This repository contains code to create an HTML form that sends data to a Google Sheet using Google Apps Script.
 This README provides a step-by-step guide to set up and deploy the solution.

+# Introduction

+The motive behind this repository is to provide a comprehensive, updated tutorial on how to submit HTML form data to a Google Sheet.
+While working on a task to achieve this, I found that many existing tutorials were outdated or incomplete, leading to numerous errors and confusion.
+To save others from the same challenges, I've documented the entire process, including solutions to common errors, in this README.

 ## Prerequisites

 1. A Google account.